TEAMuP-dev/pyharp/README.md

 For more information, please refer to the official documentation from Hugging Face about [Spaces](https://huggingface.co/docs/hub/spaces).

 ## Self-Hosted Endpoints
 Spaces are the quickest way to publish an app, but they cap the hardware you can use and require the model and its weights to be uploaded to Hugging Face.
-When you already have a GPU machine — a lab workstation or a compute node — you can host the app there instead and reach it from HARP over an SSH tunnel, keeping private weights and audio on your own hardware.
+When you already have a GPU machine, such as a lab workstation or a compute node, you can host the app there instead and reach it from HARP over an SSH tunnel, keeping private weights and audio on your own hardware.
 This is also the setup that best showcases what HARP is for: heavy processing on remote compute, driven from a DAW on your laptop.

 1. **Load the model once, outside `process_fn`.**